DIY wedding favours are a creative way to cut the budget for your big day and they are a beautiful way to personalise your wedding!

 16. Elegant chocolate box

-Buy mini boxes in bulk, add a delicious chocolate inside and decorate them to look like classy little gift boxes!
+Buy mini boxes in bulk, add delicious chocolates inside and decorate them to look like classy little gift boxes!
 Add your personal touch with different colours, messages, ribbons and more.

 17. Cake pops